Horizon 2020 – AllergyVAX

 |Communication||Communicating the project progress and results to educate the stakeholders and support the business development goals|

-AllergyVAX project started on Dec 1, 2018.
-Project duration is 32 months.
+AllergyVAX project started in Dec 2018 and ended in Jul 2021.
+Project duration was 32 months.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 829933.